 I am passionate about environmental engineering and science education at all levels.
 I believe that the best way to learn engineering is hands on – practicing the classroom lessons in the field.
 I teach primarily Environmental Engineering courses and am always looking to engage my students in my research and service activities.

 My research program is in sustainable water resource management.
 I am interested in surface and groundwater resources as well as their interactions in a changing climate.
 I am into modeling the fate and transport of emerging contaminants, low impact development, and green and sustainable remediation related areas.
+A new area of research interest for me is seeking engineering innovation in disaster resilience efforts, especially related to green water infrastructure, even as new framework and indicators are being developed in this area.

 I also research engineering education, specifically pedagogical tools such as service-learning (with a view to promoting STEM through K-12), and instructional technology in the classroom.